-- delay or failure to address any physician or patient safety concerns that arise during the course of the trial, including unforeseen safety issues or adverse side effects, or a principal investigator's determination that a serious adverse event could be related to our product candidates; - delay or failure to obtain required regulatory or institutional review board approval or guidance; - delay or failure to reach timely agreement on acceptable terms with prospective CROs and clinical trial sites; - delay or failure to recruit, enroll and retain patients through the completion of the trial; - patient recruitment, enrollment, or retention, clinical site initiation, or retention problems associated with civil unrest or military conflicts around the world; - delay or failure to maintain clinical sites in compliance with clinical trial protocols or to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - delay or failure to initiate or add a sufficient number of clinical trial sites; - delay or failure to manufacture sufficient quantities of product candidate for use in clinical trials; - difficulty enrolling a sufficient number of patients to conduct our clinical trials as planned; - inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, warning letter, or other regulatory action; and - changes in laws or regulations.
+- delay or failure to address any physician or patient safety concerns that arise during the course of the trial, including unforeseen safety issues or adverse side effects, or a principal investigator's determination that a serious adverse event could be related to our product candidates; - delay or failure to obtain required regulatory or institutional review board approval or guidance; - failure of the drug to pass interim futility criteria for efficacy in a clinical trial design; - adverse side effects that meet safety stopping rules for the study in a clinical trial design; - delay or failure to reach timely agreement on acceptable terms with prospective CROs and clinical trial sites; - delay or failure to recruit, enroll and retain patients through the completion of the trial; - patient recruitment, enrollment, or retention, clinical site initiation, or retention problems associated with civil unrest, military conflicts around the world, or natural disasters; - delay or failure to maintain clinical sites in compliance with clinical trial protocols or to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - delay or failure to initiate or add a sufficient number of clinical trial sites; - delay or failure to manufacture sufficient quantities of product candidate for use in clinical trials; - difficulty enrolling a sufficient number of patients to conduct our clinical trials, as well as, investigator-sponsored trials as planned; - inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, warning letter, or other regulatory action; and - changes in laws or regulations.

 In particular, identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
-The timing of our clinical trials depends on the rate at which we can recruit and enroll patients in testing our product candidates.
+The timing of our clinical trials, as well as, investigator-sponsored trials depends on the rate at which we can recruit and enroll patients in testing our product candidates.
 Patients may be unwilling to participate in clinical trials of our product candidates for a variety of reasons, some of which may be beyond our control, including:

-- severity of the disease under investigation; - availability of alternative treatments; - size and nature of the patient population; - eligibility criteria for and design of the study in question; - perceived risks and benefits of the product candidate under study; - ongoing clinical trials of competitive agents; - physicians' and patients' perceptions of the potential advantages of our product candidates being studied in relation to available therapies or other products under development;

-- our CRO's and our trial sites' efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; and - ability to monitor patients and collect patient data adequately during and after treatment.
+- severity of the disease under investigation; - availability of alternative treatments; - size and nature of the patient population; - eligibility criteria for and design of the study in question; - perceived risks and benefits of the product candidate under study; - ongoing clinical trials of competitive agents; - physicians' and patients' perceptions of the potential advantages of our product candidates being studied in relation to available therapies or other products under development; - our CRO's and our trial sites' efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; and - ability to monitor patients and collect patient data adequately during and after treatment.